How to Use This Page

 - Encourage hospitals to register for Breastfeeding Friendly Washington.

 - Provide healthy foods in cafeterias, vending and other onsite food venues.

-- Develop a prescription program for free/low cost physical activity and fruit/vegetable incentives.
+- Develop a prescription program for free or low cost physical activity and fruit or vegetable incentives.

-- Screen for food insecurity, and provide related resources and assistance if applicable.
-An excellent resource is the American Academy of Pediatrician food insecurity toolkit.
+- Screen for food insecurity and provide related resources and assistance f applicable.
+An excellent resource: American Academy of Pediatrics food insecurity toolkit.

 - Lead or participate in community initiatives to improve access to healthy food and physical activity, especially among populations that experience health inequities.

 - Provide culturally appropriate support for obesity prevention and management, nutrition, physical activity, and breastfeeding.

 - Promote physical activity to manage arthritic pain.
 Appropriate activities: low-impact aerobic activities, and exercises to increase muscle strength, flexibility and balance.

 - Provide referrals to and coverage for chronic disease self-management education programs, diabetes prevention programs, and other evidence-based initiatives, such as EnhanceFitness and Silver Sneakers that increase healthy eating and/or active living.

 Strategies for opioids include, but are not limited to: